-In today’s age of digital transformation, business-critical data from customer information to intellectual property (IP) is an attractive target for hackers and malicious insiders alike.
+In today’s age of digital transformation, business-critical data, from customer information to intellectual property (IP), is an attractive target for hackers and malicious insiders alike.
 While enterprise and consumer data breaches dominate the headlines, intellectual property and research conducted by higher education institutions are equally at risk.
 Many universities work with both public and private sector research partners as a source of income and cannot afford to suffer a breach or attack on the research IP they are tasked with collecting and protecting.
 The impact of higher education cybersecurity breaches can be mitigated with these tips and solutions to protect research IP.

 IP Theft is a Real Issue for Higher Education Cybersecurity

 According to a report by IDC, higher education institutions (HEIs) are extremely vulnerable to data theft.
 HEI’s experienced the most instances of customer information or intellectual property stolen than any other sector: 21% compared to 16% overall.
-The impact is significant, the 2020 Cost of a Data Breach Report cites the average cost of a data breach in education as £3.1m.
+The impact is significant; the 2020 Cost of a Data Breach Report cites the average cost of a data breach in education as £3.1m.
 That number does not include the reputational damage and loss of funding that can result from the theft of research IP.

 Universities conducting research in collaboration with government agencies, industry and Defence are at risk from foreign and domestic threat actors who target sensitive and classified research.
-The impact of cybersecurity incidents targeting IP in HEIs are detailed in a Cyber Impact report from the Jisc:
+The impact of cybersecurity incidents targeting IP in HEIs is detailed in a Cyber Impact report from the Jisc:

 - Stolen Pencil – In 2018 Stolen Pencil (thought to have originated from North Korea) spearphishing emails were targeted at academics with a view to compromising institutional systems and IP via fake websites, lure documents and the installation of malicious Google Chrome extensions.